victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

+- Missing or invalid arguments: `Invalid command.
+  edit-friend: Edits the details of the friend identified by the index number used in the displayed friend list.
+Existing values will be overwritten by the input values.
+  Parameters: INDEX (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...
+  Example: edit-friend 1 p/91234567 e/johndoe@example.com`
-- Invalid index is given: `The friend index provided is invalid`
+  - FriendBook saves you the headache of counting your number of friends, hence if the index given is greater than your number of friends, this error will be shown: `The friend index provided is bigger than your number of friends.`

 - No optional arguments provided: `At least one field to edit must be provided.`